-One of the most basic features of administering user Web Site permissions is through the creation of roles.
+One of the most basic features of administering user Web Site permissions through Drupal is by the creation of roles.

-Rather than assigning individual permissions to each user, roles are used to assign specifically selected permissions to selected users.
-The use of roles allows greater control over groupings of permissions and also makes it easier to assign or remove a role (thus multiple permissions) from a user.
+Rather than assigning individual permissions to each user, permissions are assigned to roles and roles are assigned to users.
+Using roles gives administrators greater control over permissions, and makes it easy to assign and remove roles when necessary.

-For example assigning the role of "Author" to select authenticated users can be used to allow them to write and publish articles on your Web Site.
+For example assigning the role of "Author" to select authenticated users can be used to allow certain people to write and publish articles on your Web Site.
 Permissions for the "Author" role could open the permissions under "Node", "Article", - "Create new content", "Edit new content", and Delete own content" that other users and/or roles do not have.
 If a user no longer writes for your Web Site or if you want to strip them of the role for other reasons, their user role can be quickly modified by removing the "Author" role and thus, all the permissions assigned under that role.

 Your first step is to go to Administration/People/Permissions/Roles.
 Once there you will find three default roles of "Anonymous", "Authenticated", and "Administration" along with a text box allowing the addition of a custom role.

 To create a new role, all you have to do is come up with a name for it, type it in the textbox and "Add Role" to your list.
 To the right of your role will be an "edit role" and an "edit permissions" selection.